stackitcloud/terraform-provider-stackit/docs/resources/modelexperiments_token.md

 ### Required

-- `instance_id` (String) The AI model experiments instance ID.
+- `instance_id` (String) The AI Model Experiments instance ID.
-- `name` (String) Name of the AI model experiments instance token.
+- `name` (String) The display name is a short name chosen by the user to identify the resource.
-- `project_id` (String) STACKIT project ID to which the AI model experiments instance token is associated.
+- `project_id` (String) STACKIT Project ID to which the resource is associated.

 ### Optional

-- `description` (String) The description of the AI model experiments instance token.
+- `description` (String) The description is a longer text chosen by the user to provide more context for the resource.
-- `labels` (Map of String) A map of arbitrary key/value pairs for the AI model experiments instance token.
+- `labels` (Map of String) A map of arbitrary key/value pairs that can be attached to the resource
-- `region` (String) Region to which the AI model experiments instance token is associated.
-If not defined, the provider region is used
+- `region` (String) The STACKIT region name the resource is located in.
+If not defined, the provider region is used.
+- `rotate_when_changed` (Map of String) A map of arbitrary key/value pairs that will force recreation of the resource when they change, enabling resource rotation based on external conditions such as a rotating timestamp.
+Changing this forces a new resource to be created.
-- `ttl_duration` (String) The TTL duration of the AI model experiments instance token.
+- `ttl_duration` (String) The TTL duration of the AI Model Experiments instance token.
 E.g. 5h30m40s,5h,5h30m,30m,30s

 ### Read-Only

-- `id` (String) Terraform's internal data source.
-ID.
-It is structured as "`project_id`,`region`,`token_id`".
+- `id` (String) Terraform's internal resource identifier.
+It is structured as "`project_id`,`region`,`instance_id`".
-- `state` (String) State of the AI model experiments instance token.
-- `token` (String, Sensitive) Content of the AI model experiments instance token.
+- `token` (String, Sensitive) The content of the AI Model Experiments instance token.
-- `token_id` (String) The AI model experiments instance token ID.
+- `token_id` (String) The AI Model Experiments instance token ID.
-- `valid_until` (String) The time until the AI model experiments instance token is valid.
+- `valid_until` (String) The time until the AI Model Experiments instance token is valid.